Using gender pronouns in email signatures

 Creating dedicated distribution groups and conditional placeholders

-In this method, I’ll create 3 distribution groups, based on the CSV file I’ve created earlier.
-In my Exchange Management Shell, I run the following code:
+In this method, you’ll create 3 distribution groups, based on the CSV file you’ve created earlier.
+Run the following code:

 $pronouns = (import-csv C:\pronouns.csv)

-After the contents of the table have been imported, I create 3 distribution groups:
+After the contents of the table have been imported, create 3 distribution groups:

-Now I can check if the DGs have been correctly populated using the Get-DistributionGroupMember cmdlet:
+Now you can check if the DGs have been correctly populated using the Get-DistributionGroupMember cmdlet:

 Get-DistributionGroupMember "Pronoun-He"

-If everything seems fine, I can launch my CodeTwo Exchange Rules Administration Panel, choose the signature rule I want to modify and go to Actions > Insert signature > Edit:
+If everything seems fine, you can launch the CodeTwo Email Signatures On-prem Administration Panel, choose the signature rule you want to modify and go to Actions > Insert signature > Edit:

-In the signature template editor, I go to Placeholder > Conditional placeholders > Manage:
+In the signature template editor, go to Placeholder > Conditional placeholders > Manage:

-Now, I need to add a new placeholder using the plus button (1).
-After providing the name for the new placeholder, I click OK (2) and create a new placeholder rule using the plus button on the right (3):
+Now, you need to add a new placeholder using the plus button.
+After providing the name for the new placeholder, click OK and create a new placeholder rule using the plus button on the right:

-Now, I move the cursor to the location I want pronouns to appear in the signature and go to Placeholder > Conditional placeholders > Pronouns:
+Now, move the cursor to the location where you want pronouns to appear in the signature and go to Placeholder > Conditional placeholders > Pronouns:

-If I ever need to update the pronoun values for any user, I will remove them from one distribution group and add to another.
+If you ever need to update the pronoun values for any user, remove them from one distribution group and add to another.

 Using Extension Attributes